Benny's

 Benny's was a New England–based discount retail chain founded in 1924 in Providence, Rhode Island, and having operated in Rhode Island, Massachusetts, and Connecticut.
 The main company offices were located in Esmond, Smithfield, Rhode Island.
-On September 8, 2017, the company announced that it would be closing all 31 of its operating locations, and its last location in Greenville, Rhode Island, closed permanently on December 11, 2017.
+On September 8, 2017, the company announced that it would be closing all 31 of its operating locations, and its last location in Greenville, Smithfield, Rhode Island, closed permanently on December 11, 2017.

 History

 Benjamin Bromberg (1901–1966) was born in Russia to Max and Zlata (Fishman) Bromberg.
 Bromberg immigrated to the United States in 1910, settling in Providence, Rhode Island.
 His wife, Flora (Wolfe) Bromberg (1901–1991), was born in Baltimore, Maryland, to Moses and Anna Wolfe and was one of the first graduates of Bryant & Stratton Business School.
 Prior to opening Benny's, Bromberg worked for the American Auto Supply Company as a manager.
 Benjamin Bromberg founded Benny's Auto Store on November 9, 1924, in Providence.
 In 1929, a second store was opened in East Providence, Rhode Island, and in 1931, Benny's opened its first Massachusetts store in Taunton.
 The Providence Journal building exists on the site of the first Benny's store.
 In 1965, the Esmond Mill became the corporate headquarters for Benny's.
 After Benjamin Bromberg's death in 1966, he was succeeded as company president by his son Malcolm Bromberg.
 In 1968, a fire burned down the store located in East Greenwich, Rhode Island.
 Throughout the 1960s to the 1970s, Benny's began to expand further into Massachusetts and Connecticut, with stores opening as far as Cape Cod.
 The last store to open was in 2005 in Killingly, Connecticut.
 Malcolm Bromberg was succeeded by his children—Arnold and Howard Bromberg, and Judy Rosenstein—as the company owners following his death in 2014.